-Choose menu "Wireless→MAC Filtering", and then you can control the wireless access by configuring the Wireless MAC Address Filtering function, shown in Figure 4-20.
+Choose menu "Wireless → MAC Filtering", you can control the wireless access by configuring the Wireless MAC Filtering function, shown in Figure 4-22.

-Figure 4-20 Wireless MAC address Filtering
+Figure 4-22 Wireless MAC Filtering

 To filter wireless users by MAC Address, click Enable.
-The default setting is Disable.
+The default setting is Disabled.

-- MAC Address The wireless station's MAC address that you want to filter. - Status The status of this entry either Enabled or Disabled. - Description - A simple description of the wireless station.
+- MAC Address The wireless station's MAC address that you want to filter. - > Status The status of this entry, either Enabled or Disabled. - Description A simple description of the wireless station.

 To Add a Wireless MAC Address filtering entry, click the Add New... button.
-The "Add or Modify Wireless MAC Address Filtering entry" page will appear as shown in Figure 4-21:
+The "Add or Modify Wireless MAC Address Filtering entry" page will appear, shown in Figure 4-23: